 The stove is one of the hardest working appliances in your kitchen.
 When it’s time to get food on the table, there’s no doubt it does a lot of heavy lifting.
 That’s why there are plenty of options for all types of cooks and kitchens.
-From gas vs. electric to slide-in vs. freestanding, this guide will break down the different types of stoves as well as what to consider when shopping.
+From gas vs. electric to slide-in vs. freestanding, this guide will break down the different types of stoves and stove parts as well as what to consider when shopping.

 What’s the difference between a stove and a range?